 Middle-of-the-road options with mediocre flavor.
 Not the best of the bunch, but also not the worst.
 Still better than McDonald’s.

-• Panera Bread – While this is more of a lunch option than a dinner choice, it’s still an honest option for when you’re hungry.
-Choose a salad or a grain bowl filled with veggies, a bagel, or Mediterranean sandwich, and a veggie soup.
+Panera Bread – While this is more of a lunch option than a dinner choice, it’s still an honest option for when you’re hungry.
+Choose a salad or a grain bowl filled with veggies, a bagel (with peanut butter or hummus), or a Mediterranean sandwich, and a veggie soup.
 Add a bag of chips for a treat or piece of fruit for more fiber.
 At least you’ll get out of the car for a while and have a slightly healthier option than most places.

-• IHOP – Get the most bang for your buck by going for breakfast.
-Though the pancakes are not plant-based, you can still order two kinds of potatoes – hash browns or potato patties.
-Add on some oatmeal, avocado toast or even a fruit cup on the side.
+IHOP – Get the most bang for your buck by going for breakfast.
+Though the pancakes are not plant-based, you can still order two kinds of potatoes—hash browns or potato patties.
+Add on some dairy-free oatmeal, avocado toast or even a fruit cup on the side.

 If this is your only option other than chips and candy at the gas station, then I say go for it.
 You may leave a little hungry and slightly unsatisfied, but at least you’ll have something warm in your belly for the time being.

-• Subway – Choose either a salad with chopped veggies or the same veggies inside a loaf of bread.
+Subway – Choose either a salad with chopped veggies or the same veggies inside a loaf of bread.
 You may be able to grab a veggie soup, applesauce or chips to round out your meal.
 Not the most flavorful choice, but at least you’ll have a good amount of plant-based food to satiate.
+If you’re able to add some avocado or oil dressing, you’ll feel way more satisfied.

-• Dunkin Donuts – With the addition of the Beyond Meat Breakfast sandwich (make sure to order without egg or cheese!), you finally have another alternative at this donut shop.
-If you add an order of hashbrowns, oatmeal, and a bagel, you might even have an actual meal on your hands.
+Dunkin Donuts – With an order of hash browns, oatmeal, and a bagel, you might have an actual meal on your hands.
 Don’t forget the coffee (ask for the oat or almond milk option)!

 It’s a No-Go